 A parent-child relationship is perhaps the purest of all.
 It is also one that goes through several transformations, good and bad.
-These tips help you create more good than bad memories with your parents.
+These tips help you enhance the positive vibes in your relationship with your parents.

 - Give them your time: “The greatest gift you can give someone is your time.”
-No matter how hectic or caught up you are with your life, always make some time for your parents.
-Parents might feel lonely and left out once the kids grow up and go away to college.
-If you’re living away from them, call them at least once a day and visit them during the weekends.
+No matter how hectic or caught up you are with your life, try to make some time for your parents.
+Parents often feel lonely and left out once kids go away to college.
+If you’re living away from them, call them and visit them regularly.
 For all you know, your one call could be the highlight of their day.

-- Appreciate them: Your parents went to work on all days, probably even on days they didn’t want to sometimes.
-They relentlessly worked to make your life comfortable and secure, financially and otherwise.
-A little thank you for all the things they did, the small pleasures they gave up so that you can have yours, will go a long way.
+- Appreciate them: Your parents relentlessly worked to make your life comfortable and secure, financially and otherwise.
+A little thank you for all the things they did, the small pleasures they gave up so you could have yours, might go a long way.

-- Never raise your voice at them: There will be times when your parents would ask you not to do something.
+- Try not to raise your voice at them: There will be times when you disagree with your parents.
 It is okay to try to help them understand your point of view.
 However, raising your voice is never a great idea, as it will leave your parents feeling hurt or offended and will detract from your argument.
 No matter how friendly your parents are with you, never raise your voice at them.

 - Be open with them: Honest communication is the base of any relationship.
 As children, we tend to share every detail of our lives with our parents, but as we grow up, we filter out certain things from them.
-Try and be as honest as possible and let them on into the most important aspects of your life.
+Try to be as honest as possible and let them on into the most important aspects of your life.
 Let them know you want them to be a part of your life.